AzraelG/service-monitoring-plugin/README.md

 ## Icinga2 Integration

-## Icinga2 Integration

-To integrate with Icinga2, you can refer to the examples provided in the `icinga2_integration` folder.
+To integrate with Icinga2, you can refer to the examples provided in the [icinga2_integration](icinga2_integration) folder.
 This folder contains configuration templates and sample scripts to help set up automated service checks in your Icinga2 monitoring system.

 ## License